r9y9/wavenet_vocoder/README.md

 ## Highlights

-- Focus on local and global conditioning of WaveNet, which is essential to use it as a vocoder.
+- Focus on local and global conditioning of WaveNet, which is essential for vocoder.
+- Mixture of logistic distributions loss / sampling (experimental)

 ## Requirements